FelipeSSac/buscape-ecommerce-react/README.md

 ## 🔧 Technologies choice

-Project developed using the React library to make it a Single Page Application, which guarantees the best performance when running directly in the client's browser, Create React Application tool to configure the environment, TypeScript as the language to guarantee props and state values accordingly as expected from the contract, Redux as the global context state management, Styled Components to avoid unnecessary and conflicting component styles, Atomic Design as the design pattern to promote clean maintenance and good coding practices according to ESLint and EditorConfig.
+Project developed using the React library to make it a Single Page Application, which guarantees the best performance when running directly in the client's browser, Create React Application tool to configure the environment, TypeScript as the language to guarantee props and state values accordingly as expected from the contract, Redux as the global context state management, Styled Components to avoid unnecessary and conflicting component styles, Testing Library and Jest for testing to ensure quality assurance on components and events, Atomic Design as the design pattern to promote clean maintenance and good coding practices according to ESLint and EditorConfig.

  ## 🔨 Project Architecture